pinyaras/GMAClient/README.md

 - Excuting the 📜 main_rl.py file will start a new simulation.
 The use case must be selected using the `--use_case` command.
 The 📜common_config.json is used in all use cases.
 Depends on the selected use cases, th associated 📜[USE_CASE]_config.json and 📜[USE_CASE]_helper.py will be loaded.
 The 📜[USE_CASE]_helper.py helps preparing observations, rewards and actions for the selected use case.
 - The 📜 main_rl.py create a GMASim environment (imported from 📜gma_gym.py), which remotely connects to the ns-3 based GMA Simualtor (hosted in vLab machine) using the 📜gmasim_open_api. 📜 main_rl.py also creates a reinforcement learning model (imported from ➡️stable-baselines3) to interact with the GMASim environment.
 The results are synced to ➡️WanDB database.
 We provide the following code snippet from the 📜 main_rl.py as an example.
 After the model is trained using the NetAIGym, it can be easily deployed in any environment.
 - This file strcuture isolates the function and variables associated to each use case.
-Therefore, a new use case can be added by adding ad new folder with 📜[USE_CASE]_config.json and 📜[USE_CASE]_helper.py files.
+Therefore, a new use case can be added by adding ad new [USE_CASE] folder with 📜[USE_CASE]_config.json and 📜[USE_CASE]_helper.py files.

 ```python
 from stable_baselines3 import PPO